Jungle 2 Jungle

-Jungle 2 Jungle is a 1997 comedy film directed by John Pasquin, produced by Walt Disney Pictures and TF1 Films Production, and starring Tim Allen, Martin Short, Lolita Davidovich, David Ogden Stiers, JoBeth Williams, and introducing Sam Huntington in his film debut.
+Jungle 2 Jungle is a 1997 comedy film directed by John Pasquin, produced by TF1 Films Production, and starring Tim Allen, Martin Short, Lolita Davidovich, David Ogden Stiers and JoBeth Williams.
 A co-production between France and the United States, it is an English-language remake of the 1994 French film Un indien dans la ville (also known as Little Indian, Big City).
 Its plot follows that of the original film fairly closely, with the biggest difference being the change in location from Paris to New York City.

+The film was released in the United States by Buena Vista Pictures Distribution under its Walt Disney Pictures label on March 7, 1997, and in France by Ariane Distribution on August 5, 1998.
 Like its original French film, it was a moderate box office success but was panned by critics.

 Plot

 Michael Cromwell is a self-absorbed commodities broker living in New York City.
 Wanting to marry his fiancée, Charlotte, he needs to obtain a divorce from his first wife, Patricia, who left him years earlier.
 She now lives with a semi-Westernized tribe in Canaima National Park, Venezuela.
 He travels there to get her signature on the divorce papers.
-Upon his arrival, she reveals that they have a son named Mimi-Siku, who is now 13.
+Upon his arrival, she reveals that she was unknowingly pregnant when she left, and they have a son together, named Mimi-Siku, who is now 13.

 Michael attempts to bond with Mimi and promises to take him to New York City "when he is a man".
 That night, Mimi undergoes the traditional rite of passage of the tribe, who then considers him to be a man.
 The tribal elder gives him a task to bring fire from the Statue of Liberty in order to become the next chief.
 A reluctant Michael brings Mimi to New York City with him.

 Charlotte is less than pleased about Mimi and his primitive ways.
 As Michael attempts to adapt Mimi to city life, cross-cultural misunderstandings occur.
 On climbing the Statue of Liberty to reach the torch, he is disappointed that the flame is not real.

 While staying at the home of Michael's business partner Richard Kempster, Mimi falls in love with his daughter, Karen.
 Richard resents Mimi's presence due to his influence over Karen and because he ate his prize-winning Poecilia latipinna fish.
 Richard freaks out when he sees Karen and Mimi together in a hammock and threatens to send her to an all-girls summer camp; Mimi also attempts to make amends by replacing Richard's fish with wild ones, but Richard is not appeased.